Belly Dance & Weight Loss

 If you're serious about losing weight, make the commitment to get at least 30 minutes of exercise per day.
 Even though some experts say 15 minutes is enough, why cheat yourself of the benefits of just a little more?
-This can take the form of attending belly dancing classes, troupe rehearsals, performances, teaching classes, or practicing in your living room.
+This can take the form of attending belly dancing classes, troupe rehearsals, performances, or practicing in your living room.

 Type of Belly Dancing Class and Practice

-When practicing at home, you'll get maximum weight loss benefit by using either drum solos, medium-speed, or fast music and incorporating a large number of moves that engage your legs and hips.
-You'll get less weight loss benefit from practicing rib cage isolations to slow, undulating music, but these dance moves are beneficial in other ways (building core muscle strength) and therefore worth doing.
+When practicing at home, you'll obtain maximum weight loss benefit by using either drum solos, medium-speed, or fast music and incorporating a large number of moves that engage your legs and hips.
+You'll receive less weight loss benefit from practicing rib cage isolations to slow, undulating music, but these dance moves are beneficial in other ways (building core muscle strength) and therefore worth doing.
 Standing still practicing your finger cymbals or sitting at your sewing machine making costumes won't give you any weight loss benefit at all!

 PHOTO CREDIT: Photo by PixieVision, Glendale, California.
 The dress goes with Saidi dance, one of the folkloric dance styles provides aerobic exercise.